 This site contains no information about the edibility or toxicity of mushrooms.

-Coprinopsis variegata, also known as Scaly Ink Cap, is a medium-sized agaric with a bell-shaped to flattened cap up to 7.5 cm in diameter, with felt-like, patchy scales.
+Coprinopsis variegata, also known as Scaly Ink Cap, is a medium-sized agaric with a bell-shaped to flattened cap with felt-like, patchy scales.
 The gills, initially white, turn black in maturity and eventually dissolve into a black "ink".
 The mushroom grows in clusters or groups on leaf litter or rotted hardwood, although the wood may be buried, giving the appearance of growing in the soil.

 thin, grey to greyish-brown, initially oval-shaped then bell-shaped, and then flattened with the margin turned upward.
 When young, the surface of the cap is covered with a woolly whitish or yellowish veil that breaks up into short-lived flakes or scales.
 Gills

 broad, thin, crowded closely together and free from attachment to the stem.
 They are initially white but turn to dark purplish-brown as the spores mature.
-Spores
+Stem

 on the MushroomExpert.Com Web site.